mabrams17/roulette.js/README.md

 To use the Apex Version of the program:

 1) Download the repository and unzip it.

+    a) Master Branch = All weapons (including Care Package Weapons are in the wheel)

+    b) NoCarePackageWeps Branch = All weapons except Care Package Weapons

 2) In the unzipped folder go to the Apex Folder.